Last Updated on

 - Low in calories, fat-free and contain flavorful umami, which allows for less salt to be used in a dish, without compromising taste (this fact was new to me)

-As you can see, mushrooms are a very healthy addition to your diet, and they are a great meat substitute or supplement in many meals.
+As you can see, mushrooms are a very nutritious addition to your diet, and they are a great meat substitute or supplement in many meals.
 Replacing some of the ground beef, turkey or other meat with mushrooms is an easy technique called “swapability.”

 This simple three-step “swapability” strategy is perfect for family favorites like burgers, lasagna, meatballs, tacos, chili or any dish that calls for ground meat: